xlwings/xlwings/docs/remote_interpreter.rst

 Part II: Frontend
 *****************

-Now it's time to switch to Google Sheets or Excel on the web!
+Now it's time to switch to Google Sheets or Excel!
 To paste the xlwings JavaScript module, follow these 3 steps:

 1. **Copy the xlwings JavaScript module**: On a Terminal/Command Prompt on your local machine, run the following command: